srthiru/441-assn1-cloudorgSimulator/README.md

 specific scenario or for a generic cloud consumer.
 The framework also provides many more classes and implementations to explore such as - VM migration, autoscaling, simulating based on traces from cloud platforms to name a few, to optimize costs.

+Few things that can be further explored by extending this example implementation:
+1. Autoscaling of VMs (Horizontal/ Vertical) - impact of that on costs and execution time
+2. Estimating over/under provisioning for different policies
+3. Creating a full fledged network datacenter and how network toplogy affects performance

 Further details of simulation results can be found under the [docs](/docs) folder.

 #### Running the simulation